osman-bursa/FetchRandomUser-React/README.md

-# Fetching Data from API in React.js
+# Fetching Data from API with React.js

 ## Introduction
 This is a simple practical react exercise on how to fetch data from API https://randomuser.me/  \